Chapter 5 : Witchy Woman

 “Hey!”
 Peter exclaimed as he curled into a tighter ball.
 “I share!
 And you’re one to talk - you bark and run in your sleep!
 No wonder you never bring women back to your bed.”

 “First of all, girls happen to think my puppy dreams are cute,” Sirius responded with a dashing grin as he threw a pillow at Peter.
-“Second of all, I made a promise to you lot that I would never let a female into our sacred man cave.
+“Second, I made a promise to you lot that I would never let a female into our sacred man cave.
 None of you have shagged in here so out of respect, I haven’t either.”

 “You’re such a bad liar,” James laughed as he put his hands behind his head.
 “It has nothing to do with us.
 You just like to keep your love life and your personal life separate.
 Or you just have an odd obsession with clean sheets.”
 As Sirius began to respond to James’ barb, Peter took the opportunity to throw the pillow back and cheered when it sailed through the air and smacked his friend in the face.
 In retaliation, Sirius threw the object back at Peter but when the boy ducked, he hit Remus instead.
 The werewolf grunted and lobbed the pillow at Sirius with such force that it knocked him off his bed.